ChaseDDevelopment/kubernetes-public/README.md

         `sudo apt install keepalived haproxy`

      2. Access `keepalived` config at `/etc/keepalived/keepalived.conf` on both nodes.
-The API server port by default is `6443`
+The API server port by default is `6443` Please check the notes below for information on the values.

         ```
         global_defs {